 Marketing your business is more than just buying advertising.
-It’s more than spending time at trade fairs.
-It’s more than banners and business cards.
-The goal of your marketing is to earn a permanent spot in your audience’s mind.
+It’s more than brochures, banners and business cards.
+The goal of your marketing is to earn a spot in your audience’s mind.

-If you’re smart, doing the right thing during a weather tragedy can earn the loyalty of an entire community.
+Sometimes the best way to earn a spot in your audience’s mind is by doing the right thing.
+Smart business owners know that doing the right thing during a tragedy can earn the loyalty of an entire community.

 The weather may be unpredictable – but your marketing doesn’t have to be.